Zoom virus removal guide

 You are strongly advised to use only official and verified download sources.
 It is also important to activate and update products with tools/functions provided by genuine developers.
 Illegal activation tools ("cracks") and third party updaters should be avoided, as they are commonly used to proliferate malware.
 Suspicious and/irrelevant emails should not be opened, especially those with any attachments or links found in them, since this can result in high-risk infection.
 To protect device and user safety, it is paramount to have a reputable anti-virus/anti-spyware suite installed.
 Furthermore, this software must be kept up to date, used to run regular system scans and to remove detected threats/issues.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 Screenshot of another malicious installer:

 Yet another deceptive Zoom installer which targets German users and bundles a variety of unwanted applications:

 Screenshot of the legitimate and official Zoom website:

 Screenshot of a malicious website used to promote a fake Zoom installer setup:

-Update May 21, 2020 - Recently two malicious Zoom installers have been detected.
-One is designed to inject a backdoor virus which provides cyber criminals with remote access to the infected device.
-Once the backdoor is injected, the genuine Zoom installer will be opened so that user wouldn't get suspicious.
+Update 21 May 2020 - Recently, two malicious Zoom installers have been detected.
+One is designed to inject a 'backdoor virus', which provides cyber criminals with remote access to the infected device.
+Once the backdoor is injected, the genuine Zoom installer will be opened so that users do not become suspicious.
 The other malicious installer is designed to spread the Devil Shadow botnet.
-Not only Devil Shadow controls the system, but it can also spy the user by taking screenshots, using webcam and so forth.
-You can find more technical details in Trend Micro's article.
+Devil Shadow not only controls the system, but can also spy the user by taking screenshots, using the webcam and so on.
+You can find more technical details in the Trend Micro's article.

 Instant automatic malware removal: